 What I Bought (Retail: $858 / I Paid: $180)

 Black Crop Pant – Tory Burch (Retails for $188 / I paid $45 plus shipping NWT (new with tags) off EBAY.)
-I don't have photo of exact item, but here is a dead ringer that I found on the T.J.
+I don't have the photo of exact item, but here is a dead ringer that I found on the T.J.
 Maxx website.)

 Really nice jeans – J.Brand (Retail for $275 / I paid $50 lightly used.
 Bought from The Real Real and the website listed them as in pristine condition and that's how they came!)